- Phone: 425.868.5186

 As a church community, we believe God calls us to love one another and walk with one another through all of life's seasons.
 If you are going through a difficult time and need encouragement, resources, prayer and/or the presence of a caring person, we encourage you to seek support from one of our many Care Ministries (all inquiries are confidential).

 Through connections and encouragement this small group provides a safe place to share experiences and resources.
 We meet weekly, Wednesdays, 6:30-8pm in room C201.
-The current program ends on July 3.
+The program will begin again in September.
 Questions?
 Email .

 Transition to college and the workforce is a challenging time for young adults.
 Our roles as parents change, as we offer support for their growth, development and independence.
 Join other parents as we come together to support and encourage one another, and pray for our kids.
 We meet on Sunday mornings from 10:15-11:15am in room C205.
 We are on a break for the summer and will meet again in the fall.
 For RSVP and any questions, please email .